teknopaul/binjs/binjs/doc/Xml.md

     binjs_import("~lib/Sax.js");

-Parsing with sax requires passing callback functions which is nodejs's style of working.
-The Sax nodejs parser is synchronous code so can be used as follows.
+Parsing with Sax requires passing callback functions which is nodejs's style of working.
+The Sax nodejs parser can be used as synchronous code by passing the whole XML document as one string to the `write` method, as follows.

     var parser = new Sax().parser();
     var text = new File("./doc.xml").read();